Tsum Valley Trek

 Tsum Valley Trek is one of the best off-track locations in the northern part of the Gorkha district.
 The valley is also named "Beyul Kyimolung", the sacred region of pleasure.
 The literal meaning of Tsum is bright and derived from the Tibetan word “Tsombo”.

 Tsum Valley trek offers magnificent views of the ranges of the Boudha Himal, Ganesh Himal, and Sringi Himal at the top of the valley, and lush green dense forest and beautiful scenery.
-This valley is prosperous with its art, tradition, hospitality, and religion.
-This entire region is famous for its panoramic beauty and especially Tibetan Buddhist culture.

 Our journey to the Tsum Valley starts from Arughat and ends at Beshisahar.
 You reach the Tsum Valley, passing the gorgeous pine and rhododendron forests and rivers.
 While preceding the valley, you will also unlock a stunning small Tibetan village.